+7.4.6 Safety Net Cancellation

-(4) If the REP wants to cancel a safety-net move in, it must notify the TDSP at the TDSP e-mail address indicated in Table 4a above.
+(1) If the REP wants to cancel a safety-net move in, it must notify the TDSP at the TDSP e-mail address indicated in Table 3 above.
 If the REP does not notify the TDSP of a cancellation, the TDSP will complete the Move-In Request, and the REP will be responsible for the Customer’s consumption and all applicable discretionary charges.

-(a) The REP’s e-mail notification must follow the format outlined above in the following sections:

-(i) Paragraph (1) of Section 7.4.1.2, Standard Move In Safety-Net Spreadsheet Format and Timing; or

-(ii) Paragraph (1) of Section 7.4.1.3, Priority Move In Safety-Net Spreadsheet Format and Timing; and

-(iii) Paragraph (2) of this Section 7.4.1.4.

-(b) If a REP cancels a safety-net move in on the requested date, the TDSP may charge the REP a trip charge in accordance with TDSP tariffs for canceling the safety-net move in.
+(a) If a REP cancels a safety-net move in on the requested date, the TDSP may charge the REP a trip charge in accordance with TDSP tariffs for canceling the safety-net move in.

-(c) If the TDSP has already completed the standard move in and it is too late to cancel, the REP must initiate a MarkeTrak issue to return the Premise to the original status.
+(b) If the TDSP has already completed the Safety-Net Move In, the REP must initiate a MarkeTrak issue to return the Premise to the original status.

+7.4.7 Transactional Reconciliation

+Per PUCT Subst.
+R25.487, the CR shall ensure that the 814_16, Move In Request is submitted to ERCOT on or before the 5th Business Day after submitting the Move In through the Safety Net Process.

-(5) The REP must submit an 814_16, Move In Request, to ERCOT and note the BGN02 on the safety-net spreadsheet that is sent to the TDSP.
+The REP shall submit an 814_16, Move In Request, to ERCOT and note the BGN02 on the safety-net spreadsheet that is sent to the TDSP.

-(a) If the 814_16 transaction that corresponds with the safety-net Move-In Request is rejected by ERCOT with an 814_17, Move In Reject Response, the REP must resubmit the transaction by the next Business Day.
 All resubmitted 814_16 transactions must use the same requested date as submitted with the original safety-net spreadsheet.
 The REP shall submit a MarkeTrak issue after not receiving a response from ERCOT on the 814_16 transaction within 48 hours.

-(b) If a subsequent 814_16 transaction is accepted by ERCOT, the REP must update the TDSP with the latest BGN02 for its safety-net ESI ID.

-(i) All updates must reference the original Move-In Request date.

-(ii) The update e-mail must be in the format outlined in Sections 7.4.1.2 and 7.4.1.3.

 7.10.2 Emergency Operating Procedure for Move Outs During an Extended Unplanned System Outage